Credit Default Swaps (CDS)

 It seems that AIG had a small department that sold only CDS protection.
 Evidently, the traders in this department considered the premiums to be virtually free money, since they did not hedge their own risk, and they sold a lot more protection than what they could actually cover.
 Worse still, most of the protection was for mortgaged-backed securities based on subprime mortgages that started defaulting in significant numbers in 2008, causing the credit rating agencies to downgrade the credit rating of AIG, which, by force of contract, required AIG to post more collateral for its credit default swaps.
 Alas, it become acutely obviously that AIG didn't really have the capital to cover all its CDS buyers.
 Because of the danger of credit contagion, which is when the default of 1 company causes a cascade of defaults to other companies, the United States government bailed out AIG to prevent more defaults, and more credit contagion from undermining the financial institutions of the United States.

-Credit contagion is a significant risk to any economy of credit default swaps, since by their very nature, a failure in any part of the chain can cause more failures of other institutions with their own cascading effects.
+Credit contagion is a big risk to any economy of credit default swaps, since by their very nature, a failure in any part of the chain can cause failures of other institutions with their own cascading effects.

 Credit Default Swap Statistics

 Statistics for credit default swaps are often reported in the press, but most of these reports are based on surveys.
-The problem with surveys is that the reported statistics are often inflated because they are reporting both sides of a single contract as though they were separate contracts, which doubles the reported amount above the actual notional principal amount.
+But the reported statistics are often inflated because they are reporting both sides of a single contract as though they were separate contracts, which doubles the reported amount above the actual notional principal amount.
 For instance, if a survey contacted 2 CDS dealers that reported a $1 billion trade, with one dealer being the seller and the other dealer being the buyer of the contract, then the survey would report a $2 billion notional principal even though it is actually only $1 billion.